AdobeDocs/analytics.en/help/implement/implement-with-launch/deploy-dev.md

 seo-description: Learn how to use Adobe Experience Platform Launch to deploy Adobe Analytics to your development environment.
 ---

-# Deploy your Analytics implementation to your dev environment
+# Deploy an Analytics implementation to a development environment

 Once a property has been created and configured in Launch, the libraries are ready to be deployed and code implemented on your site.